iq-coryp/documentation-testing/pages/api/product-subscription.md

 ## Overview

-Suppliers have the ability to add products to their subscribable lists.
-They also have the ability to retrieve a list of companies from a subscription.
+Suppliers have the ability to add products to their subscribable lists and retrieve a list of companies from a subscription.

 ## Endpoints